Desbordante/desbordante-core/README.md

 ### Dependencies
 Prior to cloning the repository and attempting to build the project, ensure that you have the following software:

-- GNU GCC, version 10+
+- GNU GCC, version 10+ or Clang, version 16+
 - CMake, version 3.13+
 - Boost library built with GCC, version 1.81.0+